45deg/Actoverse-Scala/README.md

 - `DebuggingSystem` control all actors.
 It commits a command issued by `WebSocketHandler` to actors and reports their states to the handler.
 - `WebSocketHandler` performs a mediator between the target system and the debugger UI.
 To communicate with it, this server parse JSON strings converts Scala object to the JSON format.
-- Incoming/outgoing messages are trapped by `DebuggingSupporter`, which is a "parasite" on actors.
+- Incoming/outgoing messages are trapped by `DebuggingSupporter`s, which is"parasites" on actors.

 ### Message Enveloping

-All the messages sent by actors with `!+` are attached an additional information (internally, called `Envelope`) that includes sender and receiver's Actor pathes, Lamport timestamps, and auto-generated UUID.
+All the messages sent by actors with `!+` are attached an additional information (internally, called `Envelope`) that includes sender and receiver's Actor pathes, Lamport timestamps, and auto-generated UUIDs.

 In contrast, the `DebuggingSupporter` of an receiving actor open an envelope and deliver the original message in it to the actor.
 The idea of interception comes from [Receive Pipeline Pattern](http://doc.akka.io/docs/akka/2.4-M1/contrib/receive-pipeline.html)